MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-authentication-application.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

 This page describes how to create an application to get programmatic access to Cloud App Security without a user.
 If you need programmatic access to Cloud App Security on behalf of a user, see [Get access with user context](api-authentication-user.md).
-If you aren't sure which access you need, see [Get started](api-authentication.md).
+If you aren't sure which access you need, see the [Managing API tokens](api-authentication.md) page.

 Microsoft Cloud App Security exposes much of its data and actions through a set of programmatic APIs.
 Those APIs will help you automate work flows and innovate based on Cloud App Security capabilities.
 The API access requires OAuth2.0 authentication.
 For more information, see [OAuth 2.0 Authorization Code Flow](/azure/active-directory/develop/active-directory-v2-protocols-oauth-code).